top of page

 Summary:

-This seminar is a single evening (which can be separated into two age groups for larger churches) with a focus on application and a few important guiding principles, offering some key points of focus on how to succeed with kids and money based on a lot of research and experience.
 Research has shown that children who grow up in an environment where money is discussed openly and healthy money habits are practiced as a family develop stronger financial literacy and learn to appreciate the value of delayed gratification.
 This, in turn, leads to better life outcomes and contentment.

 Parents will walk away empowered to apply some of these things in their home and are welcome to subscribe to my monthly email for ongoing ideas, resources, and tips on helping their kids develop financial literacy and stewardship.